fire2a/fire2a-lib/README.md

 * manual: needs updating the doc before pushing
 * auto: builds the doc online, needs updated requirements.txt or pyproject.toml:dependencies

-The headers needs some configuration (uncommenting) to work, a good practice is to enable them on branch docs, to not update needlessly
+The headers needs some configuration (uncommenting) to work, a good practice is to enable them `on branch doc`, to not update needlessly (only 2000 free mins a month)

 # pdoc
 ```bash